ArduPilot/ardupilot_wiki/rover/source/docs/startstop-switch.rst

 =================

-For some robotics competitions, RC control is not allowed and the rover must be started in autonomous mode with an onboard switch.
+For some robotics competitions, RC control is not allowed and the rover must be started in :ref:`Auto <auto-mode>` mode with an onboard switch.
 This article explains how to set up such a switch.

 .. image:: ../images/rover_start_stop_switch.jpg